 - How do your employees learn best?

-- What do my employees expect?
+- What do your employees expect?

 - What kind of training meets all of these needs?

-Know what you want over the long-term.
+Know what you want over the long term

 First, what are your broad and strategic goals?
 Is it productivity?
 Profits?
 Loyal employees?
 Community reputation?
 Continued growth, both financially and as a team?